Abandoned amusement park: Major disasters

 The Pripyat amusement park was due to open on 1 May 1986 in the Ukrainian Soviet Socialist Republic (modern day Ukraine).
 The opening was cancelled due to radiation concerns after the Chernobyl disaster on 26 April.
 Areas in Pripyat, where moss exists, contain the most radiation and can emit up to 25,000 μSv/h, with high radiation levels reportedly being under the Ferris wheel.

 Some theme parks have been damaged by floods.
 Coney Island in Cincinnati, Ohio was submerged by one of the largest floods in Ohio's history in 1937.
-Hurricane Katrina in 2005 devastated Six Flags in New Orleans.
+In 2005, Hurricane Katrina devastated Six Flags New Orleans, submerging it in 8 feet of water that remained for weeks after the storm.
 Hurricane Ivan struck Pennsylvania in 2004, flooding and destroying Bushkill Amusement Park.

 Accidents

 In 2004, a young girl fell 50 feet (15 metres) from the top of the Ferris wheel at Joyland Amusement Park in Wichita, Kansas, becoming critically injured.
 As a result, the park closed early for the season.
 The number of visitors Joyland continued to decline, leading the park to permanently close in 2006.

 Lake Shawnee Amusement Park in West Virginia ceased operations in 1966, after separate incidents in which two children died on the park's grounds.

 A welding accident in 1984 at Idora Park, Youngstown, Ohio, damaged one of its main attractions, the Wildcat.
 The park was unable to remain competitive and closed that same year.